jundalisay/spblist/content/en/research/mohammad/quran/sura-006b.md

 <sup>84-89</sup> We gave him Isaac and Jacob—each of them We guided.

-We guided Noah previously; and from his descendants David, and Solomon, and Job, and Joseph, and Moses, and Aaron.
+We guided Noah previously.
+From his descendants David, and Solomon, and Job, and Joseph, and Moses, and Aaron.
 Thus We reward the righteous.

 Zechariah, John, Jesus, and Elias were upright.